Our Urgent Care Clinic has Evening, Weekday, and Saturday hours:

-Missoula Bone & Joint Orthopedic Urgent Care Clinic treats the following minor acute injuries or conditions: Neck to Toe - we've got you covered!
+Missoula Bone & Joint Orthopedic Walk-In Urgent Care Clinic treats the following acute injuries or conditions: Neck to Toe - we've got you covered!

 - Cast or wound dressing problems

-- Painful, swollen or injured joints such as knees, elbows and shoulders
+- Painful, swollen, or injured joints, such as; hips, knees, elbows, and shoulders

 - Foot and ankle injuries

 - Acute pain such as sudden back pain or neck pain